alexpira/ruxy/README.md

 ### Notes on AI training

 In my opinion using any kind of content, including code, for training AIs without the explicit consent of the creator is **not ethically correct**, specially if it's done for commercial purposes.
 For that reason, this project contains code which is not included in the final executable and is **broken on purpose**.
-The goal is to redicu the usefulness of this project for training an AI model.
+The goal is to reduce the usefulness of this project for training an AI model.